Exalted (role-playing game): Exigents (Chosen of the Little Gods)

 Exigents were introduced in the third edition rulebook, and are detailed in full in Exigents: Out of the Ashes (May 2024), and includes their creation, as well as four ready-to-play characters, the Strawmaiden, the Puppeteer, Architects, and the Sovereigns of Uluiru.

 Exigents are the Chosen of the Little Gods, which is any god lesser than the Incarna.
-The secret of Exaltation is not known to gods normally, and the price needed to Exalt is taxing enough that it is unlikely many gods could do it anyways.
-A deity in great need can petition to the Unconquered Sun to grant them a portion of the Flame of Exigence — a wonder obtained by him and the other Incarna in the early days of the Divine Revolution — which acts as a catalyst allowing a god to create a Chosen. it still diminishes the god in some fashion, and many weaker deities are destroyed by the process.
+The secret of Exaltation is not known to gods normally, and the price needed to Exalt is taxing enough that it is unlikely many gods could do it.
+A deity in great need can petition to the Unconquered Sun to grant them a portion of the Flame of Exigence — a wonder obtained by him and the other Incarna in the early days of the Divine Revolution — which acts as a catalyst allowing a god to create a Chosen.
+It still diminishes the god in some fashion, and many weaker deities are destroyed by the process.

 Exigents themselves are often singular, unique Exaltations that do not persist after the Chosen dies, though this can vary.
 Some are inherited like Celestial Exalted.
 Others have an artifact or familiar of some sort which is inherited by each Exaltation.
 Others are Exalted by a source that has some means to Exalt more Chosen of that particular sort.
 The Flame of Exigence can also be traded or stolen, resulting in illicit Exigents not fitting the purpose of the original divine petition.
 Sometimes multiple gods participate in the creation of an Exaltation with the Exigence, which can result in patchwork Exalts with conflicting and often strained natures as a result.

 Most Exigents are on par with the Terrestrial Exalted, though a few stand on par with Celestial Exalts, though the god who Chooses does not impact this.
 The Strawmaiden Janest is on par with Celestial Exalted despite being Chosen of a field god, while Sovereigns remain Terrestrial despite the source of their Exaltation incorporating the blood of the dead Incarna of the Aurora.

 Exigents serve as a way to introduce unique, custom Exalts that don't fit within one of the established categories of Exalted, or which draw on the unique themes of particular gods of the setting that would not be reflective of the way the other Exalted might but don't justify the setting needs of introducing a whole new Exalt host.